smartstore/Smartstore/README.md

 <p align="center">
   <img src="assets/sm5-devices.png" alt="Smartstore Demoshop" />
 </p>
 **Smartstore delivers a beautiful and configurable shop frontend out-of-the-box**, built with a design approach on the highest level, including components like `Sass`, `Bootstrap` and others.
 The supplied theme _Flex_ is modern, clean and fully responsive, giving buyers the best possible shopping experience on any device.
-The

 The state-of-the-art architecture of Smartstore - with `ASP.NET Core 6`, `Entity Framework Core 6` and Domain Driven Design approach - makes it easy to extend, extremely flexible and essentially fun to work with ;-)